damontgomery/weather-forecast/README.md

 ## App usage

+If the browser supports location, the user will be prompted to use that.

-`lat` and `lon` query parameters can be provided to override the default location.
+`lat` and `lon` query parameters can be provided to override the default / browser location.

 There is also "invisible" buttons to zoom in / out and move forward / back through the days.
 These are in the top / bottom / left / right parts of the screen.